ces3001/tasklist/README.md

 # Known Issues
 - If a page has a task with a tag, even if completed, then all tasks on that page will be seen when `tasksFromTaggedPages=True` in a query from the "master" page of that tag.
 The desired result would be that only that task be recognized as tagged, not the whole page (and thus every task).
 This can be mitigated by using the `#ignoretasks` and `#multiproject` tags on the note with the tasks.
+- Sometimes, the `Tasks.md` page momentarily looses track of the page you are on.
+If so, then click in the note you want to use, and invoke the command `Dataview: Force refresh all views and blocks`.
+I suggest you map `Cmd-R` to the command.
+- Dataview refreshes automatically every time you update a file (even as you type), and this can be annoying and loose your view on the current file.
+The Dataview author is aware of this limitation, and is working on an major rewrite.
+To mitigate this: use `Tasks.md` in the sidebar, or create a header above the tasklist code-block in the current note, and fold the header collapsed until needed.

 # History